jmdobry/angular-cache/README.md

 ##### `CacheFactory.get(cacheId)`

-Return the cache with the given `cacheId`.
+Return the cache with the given `cacheId`. __Note:__ angular-cache does not automatically load meta data about previously created caches from the defined storage system.
+This means that on a page refresh this function will return `undefined`.
+To 'reload' an existing cache simply re-create the cache with the same name every time your app loads, and the cache will possibly load any data that was previously saved under that cache's name.

 ##### `CacheFactory.info()`